 Important: Temperature plays a huge role here.
 Harlequin shrimp stop spawning when the water temperature drops below 25 C.

 Once the eggs begin to turn transparent, it means that they are about to hatch.
-It is a quite interesting fact but, in the experiments, the female typically stops eating the day before the larvae hatch.
+It is quite an interesting fact but, in the experiments, the female typically stops eating the day before the larvae hatch.
 Harlequin shrimp larvae hatch out of the eggs within 12 – 18 days.
 After that, larvae pass through 12 planktonic zoeal stages and reach the settlement stage in 5–6 weeks.

 Feeding Harlequin Shrimp Larvae